 The following basic field types are defined.
 In these definitions, null-terminated means that the string is terminated by the first Unicode NUL, which shall be present, and hence an empty string is represented by a single Unicode NUL.
 Some fields using these types may restrict the characters permitted.

+In 4.2.2 change

 size is an integer that specifies the number of bytes in this box, including all its fields and contained boxes; if size is 1 then the actual size is in the field largesize; if size is 0, then this box shall be in a top-level container, and be the last box in that container (typically, a file or data object delivered over a protocol), and its payload extends to the end of that container (normally only used for a MediaDataBox)

+to

-size is an integer that specifies the number of bytes in this box, including all its fields and contained boxes; if size is 1 then the actual size is in the field largesize; if size is 0, then this box shall be in a top-level container, and be the last box in that container (typically, a file or data object delivered over a protocol), and its payload extends to the end of that container (normally only used for a MediaDataBox)
+size is an integer that specifies the number of bytes in this box, including all its fields and contained boxes; if size is 1 then the actual size is in the field largesize; if size is 0, then this box shall be a top-level box (i.e. not contained in another box), and be the last box in its 'file', and its payload extends to the end of that enclosing 'file'.
+This is normally only used for a MediaDataBox.

+In 4.2.2 after

+The semantics of these two fields are:

+version is an integer that specifies the version of this format of the box.

+flags is a map of flags

+add

+When the syntax specifies version = 0, it means that this document only defines the syntax for version 0 of the FullBox.
+When “= 0” is not present, it means different values are possible and the syntax has actual differences depending on the actual version used.
+Derived specifications are not permitted to define a new version of a box defined in this document.

+When the syntax specifies flags = 0 (or sometimes simply “0” for the flags), it means that this document does not define flag values for this FullBox.
+When “= 0” is not present, it means different flag values are defined.
+Future editions of this document may define additional flags, but if a new value is introduced in a later edition that impacts the box syntax, a new version will be used.
+Derived specifications should follow this practice.
+As a consequence, if a reader supports a version of a FullBox, it can and should keep parsing the box even if it does not recognize a flag value.
+Writers should not write flag values that they do not understand.

 In section 4.3.1, File-type box, replace

 This box shall be placed as early as possible in the file (e.g. after any obligatory signature, but before any significant variable-size boxes such as a MovieBox, MediaDataBox, or FreeSpaceBox).
 It identifies which specification is the ‘best use’ of the file, and a minor version of that specification; and also a set of other specifications to which the file complies.
 Readers implementing this format should attempt to read files that are marked as compatible with any of the specifications that the reader implements.
 Any incompatible change in a specification should therefore register a new ‘brand’ identifier to identify files conformant to the new specification.